 2. Don’t Teach Her to Drive

-One Reddit poster was told to never teach his spouse to learn how to drive.
-He was also told: “Don’t criticize each other’s driving – it leads down a dark path.”
+Never teach your spouse to learn how to drive: “Don’t criticize each other’s driving – it leads down a dark path.”

 3. Just Buy Two Damn Pizzas Instead of Arguing Over the Toppings

-Not the easiest piece of advice to interpret at first but then you realize its saying to compromise and find a solution that works for both.
+Not the easiest piece of advice to interpret at first but then you realize they are saying to compromise and find a solution that works for both.

 4. Clean the Dishes